jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew23.md

 Where true authority comes from - uprightly walking the path before your hearers.
 #jj

+#### v.4
+>They tie up heavy loads and put them on men's shoulders, but they themselves are not willing to lift a finger to move them.

 #### v.9
 >And do not call anyone on earth 'father' for you have one Father, and he is in heaven.